Serenity0204/Little-Test-Framework/README.md

 - 📊 Clear Reporting: With minimalistic design principles in mind, the framework provides concise and informative test execution reports.
 Identify issues quickly and make informed decisions based on test results.

+- ⏸️ Flexible Test Skipping: The "Little Test Framework" allows you to ignore specific test cases or even entire test suites.
+This is particularly useful when certain tests are not applicable under certain conditions or during specific phases of development.
+By using the built-in skipping mechanism, you can focus on the relevant tests, ensuring efficient testing workflows without the need to comment out or remove test code.

+- 📝 Insightful Logging: The framework features a comprehensive log message system that provides detailed insights into the execution of each test case.
+During test runs, you can generate custom log messages using the provided logging functions.
+This allows you to trace the flow of test execution, inspect variable values, and diagnose potential issues more effectively.